fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [adamjthompson/Gaming-Status-Cards](https://github.com/adamjthompson/Gaming-Status-Cards) - A collection of beautiful, highly customizable dashboard cards designed specifically to work with the Gaming Status Integration.
 - [marrobHD/tv-card](https://github.com/marrobHD/tv-card) - 📺 TV Remote Card
 - [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
 The best code is the code you never wrote.
 - [AHouseOfBards/Bonfire-JellyProfiles](https://github.com/AHouseOfBards/Bonfire-JellyProfiles) - Bonfire is a Jellyfin plugin that adds profiles on a per user basis to Jellyfin.
 Built with Gemini Flash.
 Designed to work with any Jellyfin client that is a web client or a wrapper for a web client.